-Loosely speaking, if the entire world would be represented as a network, then a configuration is a model of a process/system, which interacts with its surroundings and is disturbed by it.
+Loosely speaking, if the entire world were represented as a network, then a configuration is a model of a process/system which interacts with its surroundings and is disturbed by it.

-Before we can properly formulate the mentioned questions, we first need some more technical detail.
-For a Petri-Net, we extend the notion of a configuration by introducing markings and multiplicities.
+Before properly formulating the questions mentioned, we first need some more technical detail.
+For a Petri-Net, we extend the notion of a configuration by introducing markings and multiplicities, or weigths (Fig. 2.6).
 Markings can be interpreted as units assigned to an attribute, like motors waiting to be installed into a powertrain.
-Multiplicities are the required number of units for a method, i.e. now many motors are required to integrate a powertrain.
+Multiplicities are the required number of units for a method, i.e., now many motors are required to integrate a powertrain.